Sydney-Informatics-Hub/training.artemis.rds/index.md

 permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
 ---

 **Synopsis:** This course is aimed at researchers who want to learn how to transfer data between your local computer, an external source, the **Research Data Store (RDS)** and the **Artemis High Performance Computer (HPC)**.
-This course will introduce smart strategies for maanging your data and how to back up HPC output onto the RDS.
+This course will introduce smart strategies for managing your data and how to back up HPC output onto the RDS.
 The skills and tools learned in this session can be applicable to any remote storage and HPC environments.

 The live training consists of instruction and practical exercises, covering tools such as: scp, rsync, mv, cp, filezilla, winscp, ssh, smbclient.